 - Type Chrome into the Search box in the Add or Remove Program screen

-- Navigate to https://www.slimjet.com/chrome/google-chrome-old-version.php
+- Navigate to the following URL, https://www.slimjet.com/chrome/google-chrome-old-version.php

-- In the download folder, double click on Chrome StandaloneSetup64.exe
+- In the download folder, double click on Chrome StandaloneSetup64.exe.

-- Follow the remaining steps to install chrome
+- Follow the remaining steps to install Chrome

-- After Chrome launches, shut Chrome immediately.
+- After Chrome launches, shut down the Chrome application immediately.

-- Open Task Manager, find Google Installer
+- Open Task Manager.
+Find the Google Installer process.

-- Right mouse click on Google Installer, select Open file location.
+- Right mouse click on Google Installer process on the Task Manager, select “Open file location”.

 - Control will be granted to Explorer.
-Keep the Explorer open
+Keep the Explorer open.

-- Go back to Task Manager, select the Google Installer process again, right mouse click, select End task.
+- Go back to Task Manager, select the Google Installer process again, right mouse click, select “End task”.
 Kill the Google Installer.

 - Switch back to Explorer.
-On my machine, the location is C:\Users\Joel\AppData\Local\Google\Update
+On my machine, the location is C:\Users\Joel\AppData\Local\Google\Update.

-- Rename the Google\Update Folder to Google\BadUpdate.
+- Rename the “Google\Update” Folder to “Google\BadUpdate”.
 If for some reason, you can’t rename the Update folder.
 Go back into Task Manager and kill every Google Chrome and Google Installer process that you can find.

-- Launch Chrome.
+- Launch Chrome again.